eidottermihi/rpicheck/README.md

 ------------
 Feel free to fork create pull requests!

-Just open the whole thing in AndroidStudio and everything should work fine.
+Just open the whole thing in Android Studio and everything should work fine.
-All dependencies will be integrated automatically by gradle.
+All dependencies will be integrated automatically by Gradle.

 App Logo
 ------------